-If you wish to apply for student housing via us, you are welcome to check-in on Sunday 2 July 2023.
+If you wish to apply for student housing via us, you are welcome to check-in on Sunday 7 July 2024.
 Check-in is any time from 2:00 pm.
-You would need to check-out on Saturday 15 July 2023, before 10:00 am.
-In case you will join one of our track courses which also bring you to Utrecht, please check the course page for transfer information (tba in March).
+You would need to check-out on Saturday 20 July 2024, before 10:00 am.
+In case you will join one of our track courses which also bring you to Utrecht, you need to arrange the transfer yourself.

 Freie Universität Berlin (FUBiS)

 Freie Universität Berlin is a premier destination for research and education in Europe.
 Founded in 1948 by students, scholars, and scientists with the support of the American allied forces and politicians in Berlin, the university nowadays holds an enrolment rate of circa 32,000 students.
 Freie Universität Berlin is ranked nationally and internationally among the top research universities in Germany.
 The university campus is located in a charming and mostly residential area in Berlin’s green southwest.
 Yet, thanks to Berlin’s superb public transportation network, it is within easy reach from the city’s downtown areas.
 As officially enrolled students of the Utrecht Summer School, you have access to all FUBiS campus facilities (e.g. computer and WiFi facilities, student dining hall, libraries).